leftmove/wallstreetlocal/README.md

 ## Getting Started

-This repository holds the [backend]("./backend") and [frontend]("./frontend") for wallstreetlocal.
+This repository holds the [backend](./backend/) and [frontend](./frontend/) for wallstreetlocal.

 To visit the wallstreetlocal, you can go to [`wallstreetlocal.com`](https://wallstreetlocal.com).

 You can also see important resources used to create the site at the [resources](https://www.wallstreetlocal.com/about/resources) page, or view the OpenAPI documentation at the [API](https://content.wallstreetlocal.com/docs) page.

-For more information, see the documentation for wallstreetlocal's development stack.
+For more information, see the documentation for wallstreetlocal's development stack below.

 - [FastAPI](https://fastapi.tiangolo.com/) for the backend.
 - [NextJS](https://nextjs.org/) for the frontend.